UGC NET Exam Date:31 Dec' 25 - 07 Jan' 26

 No, the paper I is common for all asking for Reasoning, English and candidates' awareness.
 Only paper II is based on the subjects opted by you.

-Yes, the mock test is available on the official website for all UGC NET subjects 2025.
+Yes, the mock test will be available on the official website for all UGC NET subjects 2025.

 A total of 200 marks questions are asked in paper II which are based on the opted UGC NET subjects.